andrew/ultimate-awesome/README.md

 - [slack-groups](https://github.com/learn-anything/slack-groups) - Awesome Slack Groups.
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.
 - [Xcode-Guide](https://github.com/mikeroyal/Xcode-Guide) - Xcode Guide.
+- [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
+Number Go Up!
+Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
+(Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-entertainment](https://github.com/OshekharO/awesome-entertainment) - List of awesome apps and website for entertainment.
 - [awesome-splunk](https://github.com/outcoldman/awesome-splunk) - A curated list of awesome Splunk links.
 - [awesome-computer-science](https://github.com/quabanc/awesome-computer-science) - Some of the awesome resources in Computer Science.